-The biggest reasons this would come into play would be discovering asbestos (which must be handled with extreme care, but regardless must be dealt with), having an infestation of mold or insects, or realizing that the material itself is causing an allergic reaction, or by its structure is holding onto allergens.
-Very well taken care of, extremely frequently cleaned carpets can actually filter allergens out of the air, but most don’t follow a regimen strong enough to get this benefit, and they actually keep and release these allergens back into the room.
+The biggest reasons this would come into play would be discovering asbestos (which must be dealt with, and must be handled with extreme care), having an infestation of mold or insects, or realizing that the material itself is either causing an allergic reaction, or by its structure is holding onto allergens.
+Very well taken care of, frequently extremely cleaned carpets can actually filter allergens out of the air, but most people don’t follow a regimen strong enough to get this benefit, so that they actually collect and release allergens back into the room.

-We have blog posts with good starting tips on handling asbestos, treating mold and selecting hypoallergenic flooring to help you begin to deal with your issue if this is the case, but in this case, the floor definitely must go.
+We have blog posts with good starting tips on handling asbestos, treating mold and selecting hypoallergenic flooring to help you begin to deal with your issue if there is a health issue, but in these cases, the floor definitely must go.

 The Floor Seems Beyond Repair or Repair Might be Too Expensive – ALMOST CERTAINLY

-Some floors have a range of things that take them from repairable to irreparable, and some are more pass/fail – damage equals replacement.
+Some floors have a range of things that take them from repairable to irreparable, and some are more pass/fail than others, where levels of damage just equal replacement.
 If the asphalt in your basement is curling, or if a ceramic tile is cracked, these must be replaced.
 If you have replacement tiles in storage, you might be able to do one or two, but if a good portion of the floor looks desert cracked, then it’s time for a new surface.

-It’s hard to do, but a laminate floor can crack or dent as well, and then that plank at least should go.
-These can’t be sanded and refinished like a real hardwood floor can be.
+It’s hard to do, but a laminate floor can crack or dent as well, and then at least that plank should go.
+Those can’t be sanded and refinished like a real hardwood floor can be.
 Carpet stains may also be unremovable, and no longer feasibly hidable by a large urn.
-Some carpets can be patched, the ones with longer fibers on top covering that better.
+Some carpets can be patched, the ones with longer fibers on top being the better ones for that.
 If the carpet is irreversibly worn and matted, has stretched or shrunk beyond the shape of the room, seems to be disintegrating, or perpetually, you know… stinks, then it’s time to get this thing out of your place.

 The solid variety of real hardwood floors can often be sanded and refinished instead of replaced.
-We will have an full article on just the subject soon, as there is quite a lot worth knowing about it, but for now, the tell-tale signs of an absolute need to replace a hardwood floor would be severe water damage resulting in the boards permanently warping (you’ll hear the word ‘buckling’, the same word used to describe what happens to the hull of a submarine when it’s hit by a torpedo.
+The tell-tale signs of an absolute need to replace a hardwood floor would be severe water damage resulting in the boards permanently warping (you’ll hear the word ‘buckling’, which is the word used to describe what happens to the hull of a submarine when it’s hit by a torpedo.
 We do not like this word).
-Some ‘cupping‘ and ‘crowning‘ can be handled by waiting for the moisture to leave the planks after the water event, or by sanding and refinishing, and cracking or peeling can almost always be handled this way.
+Some ‘ cupping‘ and ‘ crowning‘ can be handled by waiting for the moisture to leave the planks after the water event, or by sanding and refinishing, and cracking or peeling can almost always be handled this way.